Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Aschenbach effect

-Except for $v^{(\phi)}$ and $\Omega_{\mathrm{CO}}$, the specific energy $E$ of a massive particle on a circular orbit also exhibits a non-monotonic variation with the orbital radius, as shown in Fig. \ref{Eco}.
-Here, Fig. \ref{Eco}a shows the case of Branch 1, where $E$ remains finite across the entire region.
-However, for the case of Branch 2 depicted in Fig. \ref{Eco}c, $E$ diverges at certain locations, similar to the case of a Schwarzschild black hole, where the divergence points correspond to the position of the photon sphere.
+In addition to $v^{(\phi)}$ and $\Omega_{\mathrm{TCO}}$, the specific energy $E$ of a massive particle on a circular orbit also exhibits a non-monotonic variation with the orbital radius, as shown in Fig.~\ref{Eco}.
+Here, Fig.~\ref{Eco}a shows the case of Branch 1, where $E$ remains finite across the entire region.
+However, for the case of Branch 2 depicted in Fig.~\ref{Eco}c, $E$ diverges at certain locations, similar to the case of a Schwarzschild black hole, where the divergence points correspond to the position of the photon sphere.